 Survey studies show that over one third of US workers have anxieties about their companies collapsing, while 22 percent believe they will ultimately lose their jobs.
 These numbers are slightly optimistic next to the Federal Reserve’s Q2 unemployment rate prediction of 32.1 percent.

 As employees begin to recognize the real threat of losing their jobs, many are on the lookout for signs of an impending layoff and preparing their resumes and networks for a job search.
-A wise move as many economists believe that, although these unemployment numbers are unprecedented (even higher than those during the Great Depression), they could bounce back quickly once an effective coronavirus treatment or vaccine is developed.
+A wise move as many economists believes that, although these unemployment numbers are unprecedented (even higher than those during the Great Depression), they could bounce back quickly once an effective coronavirus treatment or vaccine is developed.

 Of course layoffs are more likely in certain industries and sectors.
 Service industries have taken the hardest hits and were first to experience the effects of the crisis.
 Healthcare (outside of emergency coronavirus specialties), childcare, and education have also experienced disproportionate layoffs.
-Now, the effects are reaching other industries, even those that are able to operate remotely or are otherwise not directly affected by stay at home orders.
+Now, the effects are reaching other industries, even those that are able to operate remotely or are otherwise not directly affected by stay-at-home orders.

 One survey study by Fishbowl showed that 65 percent of advertising professionals believed coronavirus would result in layoffs at their company, while only 32 percent of law professionals worried about layoffs.